hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

 ***
 **Exercise**

-Rename the `intersection` column to `genes` to refect the fact that these are the DE genes associated with the GO process.
+1. Rename the `intersection` column to `genes` to reflect the fact that these are the DE genes associated with the GO process.

 ***